 ‘They are.
 She started the first one in 1938.
 She was still writing the week before she died.
 Seventy-six years…’

-Thousands of words, hundreds and hundreds of thousands of words.
-He finds that frightening, the idea that his great-aunt had so much to say.
+Thousands of words, she wrote, hundreds and hundreds of thousands of words.
+The writer finds that frightening, the idea that his great-aunt had so much to say.

 ‘These should all be stored in archival sleeves, Drew.
 Leave it with me, I’ll look after it.’

 The writer takes down the very first journal from the shelf.
 A buckram cover of faded green, deep-brown leather on the spine and the corners.
-The journal has kept remarkably well.
-Like its secrets.
-He is going to have to open it.
+The journal has kept remarkably well, as have its secrets.
+But he is going to have to open it.

 Drew opens the journal.